 6.1.12 BASKET Certification Record the Basket details in 6.1.2 Check condition of nylon burner support poles Check the condition of the basket flying wires.
 Check the condition of the karabiners.
 Check for damage to weave, especially in area around the base.
 Check weave for excessive dryness or dampness and fungal attack.
 Check the chrome hide or rawhide protection around the base of the basket.
 Inspect upper and lower basket frames for cracks or excessive bends.
 Check the floor and runners for breaks or cracks and excessive wear.
 Check the partition walls for breaks or cracks and excessive wear.
 Check all drain holes are clear.
 Check that the tank straps are intact and that the buckles are functioning.
 Check that one or more NO SMOKING signs are present and legible.
 If fitted, check condition of webbing and buckle used in the pilot restraint harness.
 If fitted, check condition of webbing and link in the trailer loading harness.
 If fitted, check quick release device for condition.
-Inspect launch rope and bridle for wea and signs of ageing or abrasion.
-Check any karabiners for damage and correct operation ar n.
+Inspect launch rope and bridle for wear and signs of ageing or abrasion.
+Check any karabiners for damage and correct operation.
 If fitted, Check landing seats for deformation and/or fabric wear If fitted, Check functionality of the universal access door.
 If fitted, Check door hinge and latches for wear and/or distortion.
 If fitted, Check the locking bar and top rail strengthener.
 If fitted, Check all self locking pins in door mechanism If fitted, Check functionality and condition of seat belts.
-Section 6 - Inspection Schedule

-6.1.13 INSTRUMENTS Certification Record the Instruments details in 6.1.2 Check that the calibration date is current.
+6.1.13 INSTRUMENTS Certification Record the Instruments details in 6.1.2 Certification Check that the calibration date is current.
 Current release note must be sighted.
 Check the altimeter is functioning correctly.
 Check the variometer is functioning correctly.
 Check the ambient temperature sensor is functioning correctly.
 If fitted, check the envelope temperature sensor is functioning correctly.

-6.1.14 FIRE EXTINGUISHER Certification Check the fire extinguisher is either a dry powder or BCF vapourising-liquid type portable extinguisher.
+6.1.14 FIRE EXTINGUISHER Certification Check the fire extinguisher is an ABE dry powder or BCF vapourising-liquid type portable extinguisher.
+1kg or greater.
+Check the fire extinguisher is securely mounted and secure in a pouch or bracket.
+If mounted externally on the basket, inspect the leash cord is secure and not damaged.
 Inspect the extinguisher as per the instructions in 6.2.14 of this manual.
 Update the maintenance tag on the extinguisher as per 6.2.14 of this manual.

-6.1.15 LOG BOOK ENTRY Certification Complete Complete the logbook entry for the inspection.
+6.1.15 LOG BOOK ENTRY Complete the logbook entry for the inspection Certification Complete the logbook entry for the inspection.
+NOTES: AIRCRAFT DETAILS AINOTAL LE FAILS

-AIRCRAFT DETAILS
+NOTES: AIRCRAFT DETAILS